 You don’t want to sell yourself in a competitive landscape like this.

-To truly reflect yourself in your resume, you need to write your Sharepoint resume considering what your hiring manager values are.
+To truly reflect yourself in your resume, you need to write your resume considering what your hiring manager values are.

 Catch 22 - Hiring managers rarely share feedback on a resume.

 We did the hard work for you.
 We asked hiring managers on what they valued most in a Sharepoint resume.
 And, here are the 5 things they recommended to add in a resume.